anneheijink/spectrangle-protocol/README.md

 The game has started with the players listed.
 Players take turns in the order listed.
 Note a game should only be started when all players in the lobby have sent the READY command.

 **UPDATE &lt;playerName&gt; \[tile\] [location]**
 This indicates the player has finished his turn.
 When the player made a moved, this will be specified by the _tile_ and _location_ arguments.
-When the player skipped his turn or swapped a piece, _tile_ and _location_ will not be present.
+When the player skipped his turn, _tile_ and _location_ will not be present.
+When the player swapped a tile, only the _playerName_ and _tile_ arguments will be present.
+The _tile_ argument always indicates a tile that is to be removed from the player's inventory.

-**TILE &lt;playerName&gt; &lt;tile\> [oldTile]**
+**TILE &lt;playerName&gt; &lt;tile\>**
 A tile has been given to a player.
-When a player has swapped tiles, oldTile indicates the tile that has been removed from the players inventory.
 In case the player skipped his turn, this command will not be sent.
+In case the player swapped a tile, this command will be sent in combination with an UPDATE command.

 **SCORE &lt;playerName&gt;,&lt;points&gt; &lt;playerName&gt;,&lt;points&gt; ...**
 This indicates that the game has finished.